aeraglyx/whelk/README.md

 # Whelk

-Just a little 8x3 keyboard layout generator based on user preferences.
+8x3 keyboard layout generator based on user preferences.
 Still WIP.

-Initial layout the program found (not final):
+One of the layouts found (not final):
 ```
-b f r m  u o p j
-w s n t  i e h g
-v c l d  y a k z
+v m l d  g i p x
+c r n s  a e t o
+w k h f  y u b j
 ```

 ## Goal

-The initial push for creating this was that after learning Colemak DH and getting into ergonomic keyboards I wanted to ditch the inner columns completely.
+After learning Colemak DH and getting into ergonomic keyboards I wanted to ditch the inner columns completely.
 So I needed a Colemak-y 24 key layout.
+Another inspiration was Ben Vallack's quest to reduce number of keys.
 Also it's a way for me to learn Julia and make something potentially useful.

 ## Why 8x3

-There's a certain simplicity and elegance to it.
-Lateral motion is bad, #1DFH (one distance from home) is good.
+There's a certain simplicity and elegance to it. #1DFH (one distance from home) is good, lateral motion is bad.
 If we don't count thumbs, that gives us 24 keys.

-Even on 34 or 36 key layouts such as Ferris Sweep or GergoPlex there are 6 "bad" keys (inner columns) and usually 4 punctuation marks in the main zone.
 If we try to keep only alphas on the main block, 2 low frequency letters won't fit and will have to be on a different layer.
-Here's what I'm working with:
+Here's the form factor I'm working with:
 ```
 □ □ □ □       □ □ □ □
 ■ ■ ■ ■       ■ ■ ■ ■